<!--

 }

-// TIP20 spending limits for access keys
+// TIP20 spending limit for access keys

 pub struct TokenLimit {